tomvopat/na2020-rating_profiles/project_report.md

 ## Preprocessing

 ### Data Structure

-The data consisted of a directed network with total 135 000 nodes and 17 million edges, with each node (user) having also a categorical variable gender (Female, Male, Unknown).
-Each rating were given in the scale of 1-10 and the dataset's total size was 245 MBs and 2 MBs respectively.
+The data consist of Gender dataset and Rating dataset.
+The Gender dataset has 221 thousand records and contains information about users' gender that might be female, male or unknown.
+The Rating dataset has 17 million records about ratings between users (user A gives a rating to user B) and weight of the rating at scale 1-10 (10 is the best rating).

-The data itself was quite clean and didn't have missing values.
-Only peculiarities were the "Unknown" value for gender categories and some of the ratings were for non-existent profiles.
+Both datasets are quite clean and don't have any missing values.
+The only peculiarity is the "unknown" gender value, and some of the ratings are for non-existing profiles (user receiving the rating is not in the Gender dataset).

 ## Analysis